The U.S. Is Playing With Fire on Iran: Scott Ritter

 By Scott Ritter

-Last Wednesday, National Security Adviser Michael Flynn appeared in the White House briefing room to issue a statement.
+Last Wednesday, national security adviser Michael Flynn appeared in the White House briefing room to issue a statement.
 He singled out what he characterized as Iran’s “destabilizing behavior across the Middle East,” including “a provocative ballistic missile launch” that was, in his opinion, done “in defiance of U.N.
 Security Council Resolution 2231,” which was passed July 20, 2015.
 UNSCR 2231 endorsed the Joint Comprehensive Program of Action (JCPOA), as the nuclear deal among Iran, the United States, Russia, China and the European Union is officially known.
 “As of today,” Flynn darkly declared, “we are officially putting Iran on notice.”

 The Iranian test, which involved a Khorramshahr medium-range missile, took place three days earlier, on Jan.
 29. After flying roughly 630 miles, the missile exploded in midair in what appeared to be a failed test of a re-entry vehicle.
 As Flynn noted in his statement, the Security Council had, in its Resolution 2231, “called upon” Iran “not to undertake any activity related to ballistic missiles designed to be capable of delivering nuclear weapons, including launches using ballistic missile technology.”